 - Process: Relying upon a single person or a manual process isn’t a sustainable process.
 To build up your process maturity, we recommend creating standard operating procedures that cover HIPAA.

 - Technology: Use tools that automate and systemize HIPAA-related requirements.
-For example, use Group Enforcer to standardize access privileges.
+For example, use Group Requester to standardize access privileges.

 In reality, improving your technology performance plays a big role in winning with HIPAA.
 Installing an identity management software solution is non-negotiable.
 However, it may not be enough.
 Suppose you have legacy databases and systems to manage.